Jacobus Swartwout: Family and life

 Jacobus Swartwout was born in Wiccopee, New York, on November 5, 1734, the son of Captain Jacobus Swartwout (1692–1749) and Gieletjen Nieuwkerk (1691–1749).
 He was baptized at the Fishkill Dutch Reformed Church.
 He was the grandson of Thomas Samuel Swartwout, the great grandson of Roeloff Swartwout and the great great grandson of Tomys Swartwout.
 His father married Gieletjen "Jannetie" Nieuwkerk of Kingston, Ulster County, New York on October 5, 1714, in Old Dutch Church in Kingston.
 In 1721, his father purchased 306 acres of land from Catheryna Brett.
 The farm was situated south of the Fishkill Creek, about nine miles from the Hudson River, in an area known as Wiccopee.

 His father's cousin, Major Jacobus Swartwout (1696–1756), was the son of Antoni Swartwout (1664–1700) and the grandson of Roeloff Swartwout.
-He owned land at Maghaghkemeck (now Port Jervis, Orange County), and was a major in the light foot militia of Orange County under Col. Vincent Matthews from the 1730s to 1760.
+He owned land at Waghaghkemeck (north of Port Jervis, Orange County, present day Huguenot, Town of Deerpark), and was a major in the light foot militia of Orange County under Col. Vincent Matthews from the 1730s to 1760.
 He died on February 16, 1827.